Plants: Anchieta, Taubaté, São Carlos (in the state of São Paulo), Curitiba (state of Paraná)

-Energy workshops are often held, aimed at finding measures that optimize the consumption of utilities (electricity, water, natural gas, compressed air) in partnership with specialists from the German head office.
+Energy workshops are often held in order to find measures to optimize the consumption of utilities (electricity, water, natural gas, compressed air) in partnership with specialists from the German headquarters.

-Volkswagen do Brasil has a long-standing partnership with the Ecological Park of the city of São Carlos, where it annually donates for construction, maintenance and operation of the enclosures that shelter animals of cerrado, Patagonia and Andes (biomes of South America).
-The park participates in programs of management of reproduction and conservation of species as well as offering its annual visitors, leisure and knowledge through environmental education activities.
+Volkswagen do Brasil has a long-standing partnership with the Ecological Park of São Carlos City, and annually donates money for the construction, maintenance and operation of enclosures with animals from Cerrado, Patagonia and Andes (biomes of South America).
+The park participates in programs for management of reproduction and conservation of species, as well as offering annual visitors, leisure and knowledge through environmental education activities.

 The foundation fosters partnerships between the public and private sectors and non-governmental organizations (NGOs) for the joint development and implementation of projects to benefit the public in the long term.
 The Volkswagen Foundation develops a variety of projects, mainly in the fields of: education and social development.
-In the last decade, Volkswagen Foundation has provided continuing training for around 25,471 public school system educators, benefitting more than 2.1 million students in 419 cities in Brazil.
+In the last decade, the Volkswagen Foundation has provided continuing training for around 28,000 public school system educators, benefitting more than 2.4 million students in 1.296 cities in Brazil.
 In addition, more than 955,000 citizens were benefitted by social development projects.

 More than 60 years of Volkswagen do Brasil – a retrospective